 But upon later review, you notice that you missed out on a ton of profit.

-This was the MaxP on the trade.
-The “P” stands for “Percent-of-Stop,” or the result of the trade, relative to your stop loss.
+This was the MaxR on the trade.
+The “R” stands for Multiple of Risk or the result of the trade, relative to your stop loss.

 The MFE on this trade would have been 100% because it hit the profit target.
 MFE is a good stat to track, but it doesn't tell you how much profit you are missing out on after you close the trade.